webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 #### `onstatechange`

-`onstatechange` is a combination of ICE and DTLS state.
-You can watch this to be notified when ICE and DTLS has completed successfully.
+`onstatechange` is a combination of ICE Agent and DTLS Agent state.
+You can watch this to be notified when ICE and DTLS have both completed successfully.